 I'm a lifelong apple lover, and I've tried them in a lot of different recipes.
 This has to be one of my favorite ways to use them!

-This was inspired by this delicious apple dessert on the site.
+This was inspired by this delicious muffin tin apple pie dessert on the site.
 It takes apple desserts to an entirely new level.

 - baking powder